magicmonkey/lifxjs/Protocol.md

 the rest of the network in case there are multiple apps running which want to control the bulbs.

+### Packet type 0x02

+This is the discovery packet, and is sent by the apps via UDP to the network broadcast address (either the LAN broadcast address or 255.255.255.255) on UDP port 56700.
+It has all of the address fields (bytes 8-15 and 16-23) set to zeroes because it does not yet know about the gateway bulb.

+ * Byte  32:      0x02
+ * Bytes 33 - 35: Always zeroes.

+Will hopefully cause a packet type 0x03 to be sent back; the apps should treat the originator of this response as the gateway bulb for further communication.

+### Packet type 0x03

+This is the response to the discovery packet, and is sent by the gateway bulb via UDP to port 56700 to the network broadcast address.

+ * Byte  32:      0x02
+ * Bytes 33 - 35: Always zeroes.
+ * Byte  36:      Unknown, either 0x01 or 0x02 (presumably because I have two
+                  bulbs)
+ * Bytes 37 - 40: Unknown, always 0x7c 0xdd 0x00 0x00

+After receiving this packet, I open a TCP connection to the originator on TCP port 56700 for subsequent communication.

 ## Control

 After finding a controller bulb, open a TCP connection to it on port 56700.